kaidiwu/academic-kickstart/content/authors/admin/_index.md

 I am a Ph.D. candidate in social psychology working with David Dunning at the University of Michigan.
 Prior to graduate school, I received my B.A. in psychology and B.Mus.A in piano performance from the University of Michigan.

-My research examines how people grapple with individual and cultural experiences in an increasingly globalized world.
-In my first line of research, I study how people think and behave outside their cultural conceptual landscape.
-I show people experience "hypocognition", when they lack cognitive or linguistic representations of concepts to describe ideas or explicate experiences.

-My second line of research examines intercultural perception.
+My research addresses the challenges to people’s understanding of culture and diversity in an increasingly globalized world.
+I tackle two questions in relation to what fuels social conflict and cultural misunderstanding:
+1) What are the cognitive and social consequences for lacking cultural knowledge?
+2) How do cultures perceive each other in an era of globalization, and how does intercultural perception, in turn, shape consumer behavior and hiring decisions?